Character actor Haynes had been a successful stage and radio performer and after

 by London's Associated Rediffusion.
 However, it wasn't until his move back to ATV

 that he would become a TV Times cover star.
-The Arthur Haynes Show show would keep
+The Arthur Haynes Show show would get

-script writer Johnny Speight who had been working with Haynes since Strike A New
+to keep script writer Johnny Speight who had been working with Haynes since Strike

-Note.
-Speight created a collection of new, mostly working-
+A New Note.
+Speight created a collection of new, mostly argumentative working-

 Each show would have a musical guest, sometimes two, and as the show progressed through the sixties it would attract many of the biggest British pop stars of the day like The Rolling Stones, The Dave Clark Five, The Searchers, The Springfields among others.